 Upload to Facebook, Twitter, or Pinterest

 Animated GIFs work fine as a direct image upload from any device to Twitter, Facebook or Pinterest.
 To add your GIF, simply upload your image as you would any other image.

 Share on Twitter

-For a GIF to play inline on Twitter, simply place the link at the end of your tweet as the last links in the tweet are previewed.
-Once posted, the GIF will animate inline on Twitter!
+For a GIF to play online on Twitter, simply place the link at the end of your tweet as the last links in the tweet are previewed.
+Once posted, the GIF will be animated on Twitter.

 Share on Facebook

 For a GIF to play in the News Feed or on your profile, the GIF link must be the first link in the post.
 Once the GIF is previewed in the post, you can remove the URL.